A close look at Social Security

 The most common type of benefit received from Social Security is the retirement benefit.
 Individuals qualify for retirement benefits by earning “credits.”
-People generally accrue enough credits to qualify after working full-time for 10 years; however, you are only eligible to receive the benefits after you turn 62.
+It normally takes 10 years working full-time to accumulate enough credits to qualify for this benefit; however, only those over 62 are eligible to receive it.

 The future of Social Security

 In theory, the Social Security program can fund itself indefinitely because the working generation is constantly producing enough money to support retirees and the disabled.
 However, as the retired population continues to grow exponentially relative to the size of the workforce, serious doubts about the program’s sustainability have emerged.
 While there are competing opinions on the extent of this problem, there is a consensus that future Social Security payments will not be enough to support coming generations of retirees unless there is significant reform.

 Because retirement can create a vulnerable financial situation, investing in your retirement future is incredibly important.
 Social Security can be a helpful contribution to your retirement income, but it may not be enough to sustain your desired quality of life.
 You may want to view Social Security as an additional benefit and not a requirement when developing a retirement plan.